-- (a) Except as otherwise provided in an unincorporated nonprofit association's governing principles, an unincorporated nonprofit association shall reimburse a member or manager for authorized expenses reasonably incurred on behalf of the association; - (b) An unincorporated nonprofit association may indemnify a member or manager for any debt, obligation, or other liability incurred in the course of the member or manager's activities on behalf of the association.
-To be eligible for indemnification, a manager must have complied with the duties stated in Section 23.
-If in a record, an association's governing principles may broaden or limit this right of indemnification. - (c) If a person is made or threatened to be made a party in a proceeding based on that person's conduct of the affairs of an unincorporated nonprofit association, that person is entitled, upon written request to the association, and approval, in a record, by a disinterested majority of the managers of the association, may receive payment of or reimbursement by the association, of reasonable expenses, including attorney's fees and disbursements, incurred by that person in advance of the final disposition of the proceeding.
-To be entitled to these payments or advances, the person making the request must make a written affirmation that the person has a good faith belief that the criteria for indemnification in subsection (a) have been satisfied and that the person will repay the amounts paid or reimbursed if it is determined that the criteria for
+1 governing principles may broaden or limit this right of indemnification.

+(b) If a person is made or threatened to be made a party in a proceeding based on that person's conduct of the affairs of an unincorporated nonprofit association, that person is entitled, upon written request to the association, and approval, in a record, by a majority of the managers of the association, to payment of or reimbursement by the association, of reasonable expenses, including attorney's fees and disbursements, incurred by that person in advance of the final disposition of the proceeding.
+To be entitled to these payments or advances, the person making the request must make a written affirmation that the person has a good faith belief that the criteria for indemnification in subsection (a) have been satisfied and that the person will repay the amounts paid or reimbursed if it is determined that the criteria for reimbursement have not been satisfied.